XRPL-Library/xrpl-cheat-sheet/README.md

  2. Add your project with the same format as that in JSON file i.e. { name: "ABC" , link: "xyz.com", description: "Checkout my new project" }.
  3. After successful merge README.md file will auto update, and your project will be visible.

- > [Bonus]: This list will be used in "Useful Links/Projects" Section of [XPT Browser Extension](https://xptxrpl.com/).